 When you have surrendered to God — when you’re living by faith in obedience to His Word — and your thoughts are on Him instead of on your problems, an astonishing supernatural exchange takes place.

-And guess what?
-The longer you choose to live that way, the more it becomes your normal way of life.
+The longer you choose to live according to His ways, the more it becomes your normal way of life!

 All problems are easier to face when you are working from a position of peace and strength rather than from a position of worry, anxiety, and fear.
 Peace is what you long for, right?
 The really good news is: EVERYONE can have peace — at least, that is what Jesus said.

 This online course includes a biblical example of how God will fight your battle for you, WHEN you choose to live in harmony with Him.